Tulsi - Holy Basil

 Sweet Basil (Ocimum Basilicum)

-The most commonly grown and is the most aromatic of the culinary basils.
-It has larger green color leaves and stems.
+The most commonly grown and aromatic of the culinary basils.
+It has larger green leaves and stems.

 Thai Basil (Ocimum Thyrsiflora)

 Very aromatic, sweet and spicy, and a culinary type of basil.
-The plant has green color pointed leaves, reddish-purple stem, and dark purple flowers.
+The plant has green, pointed leaves, reddish-purple stems, and dark purple flowers.

 Purple Basil (Ocimum Basilicum)

-It is commonly grown, very aromatic but not as sweet.
-It is beautiful with bigger purple color leaves and stems.
+It is commonly grown, very aromatic, but not as sweet.
+It is beautiful, with larger purple leaves and stems.

 Lemon Basil (Ocimum Citriodorum)